Beam-On-Graph: Simultaneous Channel Estimation for mmWave MIMO Systems with Multiple Users: The SWIFT Framework

 In the proposed SWIFT framework, we transmit and receive with random combinations of these candidate beamforming vectors in order to estimate the channels of multiple UEs at the same time.
+By adopting a random sequence of transmit and receive directions, each user can continue to measure the channel for an arbitrary number of unique measurement observations.
 We illustrate a graph-based model of how beams are selected in each measurement time slot in Fig. \ref{MU_graph}.
 For simplicity, the graph shows an example for the case that the BS selects two transmit candidate beams in each measurement time slot and each user selects just one receive candidate beam.